kumar-lakshmanan/Sachathya/README.md

 pra mitraya praryam?e sacathyam ?tavaso | varuthya? varu?e chandya? vaca? stotra? rajasu gayata |

 Translates to:
-“O you rich in offerings, sing to Mitra, sing to Aryaman, a reverential hymn produced in the sacrificialchamber;
+ï¿½O you rich in offerings, sing to Mitra, sing to Aryaman, a reverential hymn produced in the sacrificialchamber;
-sing a propitiating address to Varuna; sing a hymn of praise to the kings.”
+sing a propitiating address to Varuna; sing a hymn of praise to the kings.ï¿½

 Also Hermann Grassmann (German) writes in his dictionary of the Rig Veda (Leipzig 1873) about Sachathya